 I talked to first-time feature filmmaker and screenwriter Michael Pearce about crafting the film’s visual and aural aesthetic and how he approaches working with actors to get these remarkable performances.

-Seventh Row (7R): The film is quite beautiful, but it’s also eerie.
+Seventh Row (7R): Beast is quite beautiful, but it’s also eerie.
 How did you think about creating the tone and aesthetic?